cpeter56/ModuleOneChallenge/README.md

 #Utilizing Artificial Intelligence for Aphasia Treatment in Medicine.

-## For what and why?
-It's oddly specific, no doubt.
-I think the reasons behind this may be more helpful.

 Back in 2018 my younger brother had a stroke.
 The difficulties stroke patients deal with are tremendous to say the least.
 One of the issues that emerged I personally find troubling.
 It's called aphasia.